 We Heart Brains

 I was diagnosed with a primary brain tumor (astrocytoma grade II) in 2002 at the age of 20 after being blind sided with a grand mal seizure.
 Since then I've had three craniotomies (fancy word for brain surgery) between 2003-2005.
 In 2009 there were signs of a recurrence which resulted in chemotherapy and radiation simultaneously.
 In 2011 my doctors noticed a possible change in my MRI scans which led to a brain biopsy.
 I heard the word every cancer patient desperately-yearns-to-hear.
 Clean!
-And it's been that way for nine years now.
-Yay!
+And it's been that way for ten years now.